bashtag/qr-tag-project/README.md

 - Led the 3D reconstruction component development using Unreal Engine C++.
 - Implemented Native C++ components for Android and designed UI using Kotlin and XML.
 - Established  socket communication between components.
-- Contributed and debugged the Qt server app and the ESP module.
+- Contributed to and debugged the Qt server application and the ESP module.

 [@ardac67](https://github.com/ardac67):
 - Led the development of the Qt Server module